altiolabs/grcon26-intro-to-gnuradio4/README.md

 # Intro to GNU Radio 4 — GRCon26

-Hands-on examples for Josh Morman's introductory GNU Radio 4 workshop: run a graph in Studio, build its C++ equivalent, and create a loadable block.
+Hands-on examples for our introductory GNU Radio 4 workshop: run a graph in Studio, build its C++ equivalent, and create a loadable block.

 This repository is self-contained.
 Use an installed GNU Radio 4 development